apache/maven-site/content/markdown/what-is-maven.md

 ### Allowing transparent migration to new features

-Maven provides an easy way for Maven clients to update their installations so that they can take advantage of any changes that been made to Maven itself.
+Maven provides an easy way for Maven clients to update their installations so that they can take advantage of any changes that has been made to Maven itself.

 Installation of new or updated plugins from third parties or Maven